javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

 result = a && b;
 ```

-In classic programming AND returns `true` if both operands are truthy and `false` -- otherwise:
+In classical programming AND returns `true` if both operands are truthy and `false` -- otherwise:

 ```js run
 alert( true && true );   // true